How to Develop a HIPAA-Compliant Telemedicine Platform

 • The repercussions of a violation that were alleviated (if any)

 The organization has 60 days to issue the breach notice and to inform patients about the precautions they should take to safeguard themselves from its outcomes.
-A covered entity also has to reveal the situation to the media, in case a breach has negatively impacted more than 500 patients.
-If the privacy of less than 500 patients was affected, a healthcare company is obliged to inform an OCR portal.
+A covered entity must also reveal the situation to the media if a breach has negatively impacted more than 500 patients.
+If the privacy of less than 500 patients is affected, a healthcare company is obliged to inform an OCR portal.

 The Omnibus Rule

 This rule reveals all the previously unmentioned details: new definitions, policies, and compliance procedures.
-It also extends the list of covered entities to include third-parties who are also obliged to comply with HIPAA.
+It also extends the list of covered entities to include third parties who must comply with HIPAA.

-The Omnibus Rule introduces the umbrella term ‘Business Associates’ applying to all parties that may access PHI during their cooperation with a healthcare firm.
+The Omnibus Rule introduces the umbrella term ‘Business Associates’ for all parties that may access PHI while cooperating with a healthcare firm.

 The five core aspects of the Omnibus rules include the following: